bitagoras/xtype/README.md

 [*] [J] (1234) (data of the file)
 ```

-### Deleted element
+### Deleted object

-_Footnote Purpose_ | Flags an element as deleted
+_Footnote Purpose_ | Flags an object as deleted
 :---|:---
 _Footnote type_ | None
 _Footnote value_ | `N` (_None_)

 **Explanation:**

-This footnote tags an element as deleted.
-This is useful for big files when an element in the middle should be deleted without rewriting the whole file.
-To adapt the size, the data of the deleted element can be an array of `x` to cover the rest of the element.
+This footnote tags an object as deleted.
+This is useful for big files when an object in the middle should be deleted without rewriting the whole file.
+To adapt the size, the data of the deleted object can be an array of `x` to cover the rest of the object.
 Next time the entire file is rebuilt, the unused space can be eliminated.

 **Example:**

-In the following example an element with 10000 bytes is tagged as deleted.
+In the following example an object with 10000 bytes is tagged as deleted.
 The included footnote and the `x` byte-array type definition together are 6 bytes long.
 The remaining bytes of the 10000 bytes are covered by the 9994 long `x` array.
-So, only 6 bytes have to be changed to remove the whole element.
+So, only 6 bytes have to be changed to remove the whole object.

 ```Awk
 [*] [N]